-- 3. Antarctica contains many unique geological, paleontological, glaciological, and biological features.
+Antarctica contains many unique geological, paleontological, glaciological, and biological features.
 This landscape and its biological communities often have limited natural ability to recover from disturbance.
 Many features could be easily and irreversibly damaged.
 This CoC provides recommendations on how scientists and associated personnel can undertake scientific field activities while protecting the Antarctic environment for future generations, as well as not compromising future scientific research.
 These protocols ensure that human presence will have as little impact as possible.
-All personnel undertaking scientific research in Antarctica should be familiar with this CoC. - 4.
+All personnel undertaking scientific research in Antarctica should be familiar with this CoC and field activities in Antarctica should be designed to have as little environmental impact as possible.

 The Protocol on Environmental Protection to the Antarctic Treaty (also known as the Madrid Protocol or Environmental Protocol) provides a basis for environmental protection and management in the Antarctic.
 Climate change and increasing pressure from human activities suggest that comprehensive guidelines are needed to protect the unique features of Antarctica.
-This CoC complements the relevant sections of the Protocol and provides guidance for researchers conducting land-based field research (including, but not limited to limnological, terrestrial, coastal/littoral, glaciological, biological, paleontological, sociological, historical, archaeological, climatological and geological) in the area of land and permanent ice south of 60 degrees south.
-A 'field' activity is defined here as any scientific activity, and the logistics to support this activity, which is conducted in the natural environment, irrespective of its duration. - 5.
-All countries with undertake terrestrial field research in Antarctica are encouraged to include this CoC within their operational procedures and to ensure that personnel undertaking or supporting field scientific research follow this CoC. - 6.
+This CoC complements the relevant sections of the Protocol and provides guidance for researchers conducting land-based field research (including, but not limited to - limnological, terrestrial, coastal/littoral, glaciological, biological, paleontological, sociological, historical, archaeological, climatological and geological research).
+A 'field' activity is defined here as any scientific activity, and the logistics to support this activity, which is conducted in the natural environment, irrespective of its duration.

+All countries with researchers that undertake terrestrial field research in Antarctica are encouraged to include this CoC within their operational procedures and to ensure that personnel undertaking or supporting scientific field research follow this CoC.

 It is recommended that this CoC be followed by all personnel undertaking scientific research to the maximum extent possible and as long as it does not affect the safety of the expedition.